Mama June Reveal: First Photos Of Honey Boo Boo Mom Weight Loss Coming Soon?

 — YourMojoLife (@yourmojolife) February 25, 2017

 Mama June likely won’t reveal her new body until WEtv gives her the go-ahead.
-You can safely assume that the network wants to be in charge of when the world gets to see June Shannon and since keeping her hidden from the world translates to ratings (and stories like this one), WEtv has us all right where they want us.
+You can safely assume that the network wants to be in charge of when the world gets to see June Shannon, and since keeping her hidden from the world translates to ratings (and stories like this one), WEtv has us all right where they want us.

 [Featured Image by Jamie McCarthy/Getty Images for GLAAD]